 The Career Resource Center is a clearinghouse for internship information.
 Organizations, both local and elsewhere, notify us when they want to host interns.
 We maintain these listings on HawkHire.

-The Career Resource Center can assist with: identifying appropriate internship sites, putting together top-notch application materials, and help you prepare for the internship interview.
-They also will advise you on how to have a successful experience once you have been accepted into an internship program.
+The Career Resource Center can assist with identifying appropriate internship sites, putting together top-notch application materials, and preparing for the internship interview.
+They will advise you on how to have a successful experience once you have been accepted into an internship program.

 For more information, contact:

 Department internship pages: